Adapted from A Sweet Quartet by Fran Gage (North Point Press, 2002) and Jeni’s Splendid Ice Cream Desserts by Jeni Britton Bauer (Artisan, 2014)

 Blend and Chill

-Add a little of the hot mixture to the salted cream cheese and blend until smooth.
+Add a little of the hot mixture to the salted cream cheese in the beaker and blend until smooth.
 (An immersion blender works well here.)
 Return that mixture to the pan and stir to combine.
 Strain the whole mixture through a fine sieve into an 8-cup Pyrex measuring cup or other easy-pour container.

 Once cool, refrigerate the mixture overnight to cure.